Pat992/dart_azure_cosmosdb/README.md

 #### 3.7.1 List Triggers
 The trigger-list operation returns a `Future<TriggerList>` with a list of  `Trigger` or an error object.
+See [3.7.5 The Trigger model](#375-the-trigger-model) for information on the returned model and its variables.
 ```dart
 final TriggerList triggerList = await cosmosDb.trigger.list(
     dbId: '<DB_ID>',